Getting into medical school is seriously competitive.

 It’s definitely worth mentioning your work experience, but only if it’s relevant, and remember that it’s not compulsory to talk about work experience anywhere.

-You should talk about it in your personal statement as it’ll show the admissions tutors that you understand what a career in medicine or dentistry involves.
+You should talk about it in your personal statement as it will show the admissions tutors that you understand what a career in medicine or dentistry involves.

 Situation: Briefly explain the scenario